CUNY2XTech/CUNY2XTech-Product_Mangement/README.md

-In this repo you will find interships related to project managament
+In this repo you will find interships related to project management

 | **Company**   | **Position**                      | **Link**                               |
 |---------------|-----------------------------------|----------------------------------------|